Calibrating Scientific Foundation Models with Inference-Time Stochastic Attention: Choosing a calibrated operating point

-This decomposition gives the objective a direct interpretation.
-It favors operating points where the mean induced stochastic deviation magnitude matches the residual magnitude observed in held-out data, while penalizing unnecessary excess variability in that induced deviation.
-In that sense, the objective is not a generic heuristic for tuning noise, but a calibration-oriented dispersion-matching rule for the scale of the implicit predictive variability generated by stochastic attention.
+This decomposition gives the objective a direct calibration meaning.
+The squared-bias term matches the expected magnitude of stochastic-attention deviation to the residual magnitude observed in held-out data.
+The variance term penalizes unnecessary variability in that induced deviation.
+Thus, $L_{\mathrm{SA}}$ is not a generic noise-tuning rule; it is a dispersion-matching criterion for the predictive variability generated by stochastic attention.
+The selected $\nu^\star$ is therefore the operating value whose induced stochastic deviations match the held-out residual scale.

-At the population level, the objective encourages the random output from stochastic attention to behave as the ground truth in an $L^2$ distance sense.
-This is the sense in which we view it as a calibration objective rather than merely a score-tuning device.

-Its scope should nonetheless be stated clearly.
-We do not claim that this objective is a universal calibration rule for all predictive tasks.
-It is designed for continuous regression settings, where residual magnitudes and predictive dispersion are naturally compared in a common metric space.
-It is therefore best understood as a calibration principle for the specific one-parameter stochastic family induced by stochastic attention, not as a replacement for all proper scoring rules or all probabilistic training objectives.

-This also clarifies the main design trade-off.
-A single shared concentration parameter $\nu$ keeps the method lightweight and easy to calibrate, but it limits expressivity across heads, layers, coordinates, and inputs.
-We take that trade-off deliberately here: the goal is not to build the most expressive possible probabilistic model, but to identify a calibration-first operating point that remains simple enough to deploy while preserving the strength of the deterministic backbone in expectation.